Shayokh144/Web-Speech-API-speechTotext-/README.md

 # Web-Speech-API-speechTotext-

-1. run webSpeechAPI.html from a server
+1. run webSpeechAPI.html from a server and use chrome as browser

 Documentation: